seenaimul/cwtracker/README.md

 ### Decisions and Considerations

 - **Supabase Integration**: Supabase was chosen for its powerful backend features, including rapid authentication setup, real-time Postgres changes, and simple database management.
-- **Netlify Deployment**: Netlify was selected for deployment due to its simplicity, seamless CI/CD integration with GitHub, and excellent support for modern frontend frameworks like React.
+- **Netlify Deployment**: Netlify was selected for deployment due to its simplicity, seamless CI/CD integration with GitHub, and excellent support for modern frontend frameworks like React, and the integratation between GitHub, Supabase and Netlify.

 This application serves as a practical example for developers to learn how to build full-stack React applications deployed via Netlify and powered by Supabase.